skywind3000/vim-quickui/README.md

 There are many keymaps defined in my `.vimrc`.
 Getting tired from checking `.vimrc` time to time when I forget some, based on latest `+popup` feature (vim 8.2), I created this `vim-quickui` plugin to introduce some basic ui components to enrich vim's interactive experience:

-- Well designed and carefully colored Borland/Turbo C++ flavor (aka Turbo Vision) ui system combined with vim's productivity.
+- Well designed and carefully colored Borland/Turbo C++ flavor ui system combined with vim's productivity.
 - Navigate with the usual Vim keys like `h/j/k/l`, confirm with `ENTER/SPACE` and cancel with `ESC/Ctrl+[`.
 - Can be accessed by keyboard only while mouse is also supported.
 - Pure vim-script, `+python` is not required.